Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's aggregation of ATO data released for financial year 2023 shows Murwillumbah had a median taxpayer income of $41,194 and an average income of $51,777.
-These figures are below the national averages of $52,390 and $65,215 respectively in Regional NSW.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median and average incomes in Murwillumbah as of September 2025 would be approximately $44,844 and $56,364 respectively.
-According to the 2021 Census, household, family, and personal incomes in Murwillumbah all fall between the 9th and 12th percentiles nationally.
-The largest income segment in Murwillumbah comprises 28.5% earning $400 - $799 weekly (2,180 residents), contrasting with metropolitan regions where the $1,500 - $2,999 bracket leads at 29.9%.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Murwillumbah had a median income among taxpayers of $41,194.
+The average income stood at $51,777.
+This is below the national average of $52,390 and the regional NSW average of $65,215.
+Based on Wage Price Index growth of 10.32% since financial year 2023, current estimates for Murwillumbah would be approximately $45,445 (median) and $57,120 (average) as of March 2026.
+According to the 2021 Census figures, household incomes in Murwillumbah fall between the 9th and 12th percentiles nationally.
+Family incomes also fall within this range.
+Personal incomes in Murwillumbah are at the 11th percentile nationally.
+The largest segment of income distribution comprises 28.5% earning $400 - $799 weekly, with 2,159 residents falling into this bracket.
+This contrasts with metropolitan regions where the highest percentage is the $1,500 - $2,999 bracket at 29.9%.
 Housing affordability pressures are severe in Murwillumbah, with only 79.2% of income remaining after housing costs, ranking at the 8th percentile nationally.

 Frequently Asked Questions - Income